marcellapantarotto/TP1/README.md

 # TP1
 This project aims to simulate bouncing balls, in free fall, inside a delimited box (1x1).
-It is desenvolved in C++ and compiled with G++ GNU Compiler version 5.4.0.
+It is developed in C++ and compiled with G++ GNU Compiler version 5.4.0.
 It requests, the `iostream` and `stdio` libraries.

 ## 1st Part
 For this part, the aim is to simulate one singular ball bouncing in free fall.
 And the files used were: `simulation.h`, `ball.h`, `ball.cpp` and `test-ball.cpp`.